 - Update outdated drivers.

 Be Prepared for the Black Screen of Death

 We can’t avoid encountering different issues with our devices, especially if we are always using them.
 With our computers or laptop, there is the black death of the screen, which seems very troublesome when it happens.
-However, there are many ways on how we can prevent and fix this issue.
-We just need to be vigilant when we are using our computer or laptop.
+However, there are many ways how we can prevent and fix this issue.
+We just need to be vigilant when we are using our computers or laptop.
 Also, we need to know first the causes of the issue that we encounter.
-With that, we will be able to know how to fix the issue, and we will be prepared whatever the causes are.
+With that, we will be able to know how to fix the issue, and we will be prepared for whatever the causes are.
 So, we don’t need to panic when this happens.

 If you’re experiencing the black screen of death on your MacBook or iMac, here are some ways on how to fix MacBook Pro/Air/iMac won’t turn on for black screen issue.